jamet-julien/timer-engine/README.md

 direction = [0, 1];
 apple = [5, 5];

-// intance and choose frequence timer = Timer.default(1 / 5);
+// instance and choose frequence ( use CDN so need `default` caller) timer = Timer.default(1 / 5);

 // use keyboard to move snake